By Laura Wallace | August 10, 2017

 We’ve found that 3-4 years is a healthy life-cycle for a company’s campaign look.
 From the time we launch a website, a campaign look or core marketing materials, the shelf life depends on the growth of the company and overall structure of the marketing.
 One thing that you don’t want to change every few years is your core visual identity including your logo.
 Do logos evolve?
 Absolutely, but only with need, reason or purpose.
 Changing the logo for the sake of changing it can actually do more harm than good, losing valuable brand awareness and equity in the marketplace.
 But changing it because your business is going through an evolution and growing can boost customer engagement, reinforce your expertise in the industry and show the health of your company.

-If your marketing materials and message no longer feel like “you” it may be time for a brand evolution.
+If your marketing materials and the message no longer feel like “you” it may be time for a brand evolution.
 Here are a few key reasons that it may be time to upgrade your stuff:

 *The content is outdated, things are missing and it has statements or services that are no longer relevant.